slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-1.md

       * [Power:Turn things down]
         * [Power:Turn things down:P-states:Hardware Latency]
       * [Core and Uncore:Uncore]
-        * [Core and Uncore:Uncore:montioring and Tuning]
+        * [Core and Uncore:Uncore:monitoring and Tuning]
-        * [Core and Uncore:Uncore:montioring and Tuning:Hardware Latency]
+        * [Core and Uncore:Uncore:monitoring and Tuning:Hardware Latency]
-        * [Core and Uncore:Uncore:montioring and Tuning:Wakeup Latency]
+        * [Core and Uncore:Uncore:monitoring and Tuning:Wakeup Latency]
       * [Core and Uncore:How much power can be saved]
    * [Summary][Summary3]
 4. [Artificial Intelligence guided Predictive MicroProcessor tuning][Meditating-with-microprocessors Part-4] <strong>([part-4][Meditating-with-microprocessors Part-4])<strong>
   * [Introduction][Introduction4]
   * [Is there a solution?]
-  * [Is there a smarter solution?: Artificial Intelligence model based proactive descision making]
+  * [Is there a smarter solution?: Artificial Intelligence model based proactive decision making]
   * [Recognizing the pattern]
   * [Transformer as the backbone]
   * [Transfer Learning inspiration from NLP]
   * [Fine tuning pre-trained networks]
-  * [Artificial Intelligence model based proactive and predictive descision making]
+  * [Artificial Intelligence model based proactive and predictive decision making]
   * [The Final Cut]
   * [Summary][Summary4]
 5. [Appendix:Tools of the trade][Meditating-with-microprocessors Part-5] <strong>([part-5][Meditating-with-microprocessors Part-5])<strong>